Zero-Tang/NoirVisor/src/mshv_core/readme.md

 In that NPIEP is a feature of Microsoft Hypervisor, you must indicate `CPUID Presence` of NoirVisor.

 ### Interception Logic
 Considering that there is also a processor feature called `UMIP` (User-Mode Instruction Prevention), a feature that prevents these instructions to be executed in user mode: executions of these instructions in user would trigger `#GP(0)` exceptions.
-In this regard, it becomes unnecessary for NoirVisor to intercept these instructions: intercepted instructions are always in the kernel mode. <br>
+In this regard, it becomes unnecessary for NoirVisor to intercept these instructions: intercepted instructions are always in the kernel mode. \
 Here, in the following, lists some points of the interception logics of the NPIEP feature.

 - If the processor supports the `UMIP` feature, monitor the `CR4.UMIP` bit.
 Otherwise, do not monitor the `CR4.UMIP` bit.